Esri/calcite-app-components/PROJECT_GUIDELINES.md

 #### Browser support

-See our [README.md](https://github.com/Esri/calcite-app-components/blob/master/README.md) for a list of supported browswers.
+See our [README.md](https://github.com/Esri/calcite-app-components/blob/master/README.md#browser-support) for a list of supported browsers.

 ## Gotchas